ddbj/www/_faq/en/bioproject-genome-e.md

 lang: en
 ---

-<p>If multiple cultured genomes are part of the same research effort, then they can belong to the same BioProject.
-However, each culture must be registered as a separate BioSample.</p>
+If multiple cultured genomes are part of the same research effort, then they can belong to the same BioProject.
+However, each culture must be registered as a separate BioSample.

-<p>Metagenomic assemblies, where multiple genomes are assembled with high confidence from a single metagenomic sample, register a BioProject for metagenomic assembly project, and BioSamples for each sample of metagenomic assembly. </p>
+Metagenomic assemblies, where multiple genomes are assembled with high confidence from a single metagenomic sample, register a BioProject for metagenomic assembly project, and BioSamples for each sample of metagenomic assembly.